-On the way home through the backstreets of Baluwatar I felt someone watching me.
-He was tall and extremely handsome.
-Shining blue eyes, marble white skin, rosy cheeks.
-A Westerner, wearing a Nepali outfit.
-He fixed his eyes on me, and his smile filled the grey autumn day with vibrant colours.
-The houses seemed to loose contours, everything turned bright yellow, orange, purple and red.
-I felt mesmerised, and just walked towards him as if drawn by an unknown power wondering what`s gonna happen next.
-When I finally reached him, he said with a radiating smile: “Jesus loves you.
-God bless you.”
+As I walked home through the back streets of Baluwatar, I felt someone watching me.
+He was tall and very handsome.
+Bright blue eyes, marble white skin, rosy cheeks.
+A westerner, dressed in Nepalese clothes.
+He fixed his eyes on me and his smile filled the grey autumn day with bright colours.
+The houses seemed to lose their outlines, everything turned bright yellow, orange, purple and red.
+I felt hypnotised and walked towards him as if drawn by some unknown force, wondering what was going to happen next.
+When I finally reached him, he said with a beaming smile: “Jesus loves you.
+God bless you”.

 Category: Travel